nickpamatian/threat-hunting-scenario-persistence-via-suspicious-scheduled-task/README.md

 ### 2. Searched the `DeviceProcessEvents` table to detect execution of the .bat file

-Did not detect direct execution of the 'not-a-virus.bat' file on the endpoint.
+Did not detect direct execution of the `not-a-virus.bat` file on the endpoint.
 This suggests that the file may not have been run manually.
 The next logical step is to investigate the possibility that the file is being executed through alternative methods.

 **Query used to locate event:**